This post may contain affiliate links, which help keep this content free. (Full disclosure)

-How To Make Chili
+How To Make Easy Chili

 This section shows how to make homemade chili, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Saute aromatics.
 Heat oil in a large pot or a large Dutch oven over medium high heat.
 Add onion and sauté until translucent.
-Add garlic and cook until fragrant.
+Add the garlic and cook until fragrant.

 - Brown the beef.
-Add ground beef and cook, breaking apart with a wooden spoon, until browned.
+Add the ground beef and cook, breaking apart with a wooden spoon, until browned.

 - Combine.
-Add tomatoes, tomato paste, green chiles, black beans, pinto beans, chicken broth, Worcestershire sauce, chili powder, cumin, oregano, salt, and pepper to the pot.
+Add the tomatoes, tomato paste, green chiles, black beans, pinto beans, chicken broth, Worcestershire sauce, chili powder, cumin, oregano, salt, and pepper to the pot.
 Stir until combined.
 Place the bay leaf in the middle, if using.

 Alternate Cooking Methods: Crock Pot Or Instant Pot

 - Instant Pot – Follow the saute and browning steps above using the “Saute” mode on pressure cooker.
 Add all the ingredients from the chili recipe to the Instant Pot and select the “Meat/Stew” mode for 35 minutes and start pressure cooking.
 When it’s done, let steam naturally release.

 - Crock Pot – Follow the saute and browning steps above using a skillet on the stovetop.
 Add all the remaining ingredients to the slow cooker along with sauteed ingredients.
 Add bay leaf into the middle.
 Slow cook for 6-8 hours on Low or 3-4 hours on High.